andreysaf/PDF-SDK-Evaluation-2021/README.md

 #### First impressions

 For some reason, after trying to load my files, I was faced with `Failed to load PDF file`.
 Checking the console did not yield anything fruitful.
-Reading documentation further, it seems like I have to host my `PDF.js` worker elsewhere and it is not as simple plug-n-play.
+Reading documentation further, it seems like I have to host my `PDF.js` worker elsewhere and it was not a plug-n-play solution as I initially hoped.
 After some time, I was able to get started and render out first page!

 ![errors in react-pdf](./assets/screenshots/react-pdf/React-PDF.png)